abbyjshen/AOAI-Hack-Pack/logistics/README.md

   - [ ] Data that is meaningful for a proof of concept, and safe to use

 - [ ] 4.
 Coaching
+  - [ ] What happens if hack teams get stuck on the day?
+  - [ ] Do you have coaches and experts available who can help unblock?
+  - [ ] Will you need to find coaches to be around for the entire time, or have them on-call, or have scheduled office hours?

 - [ ] 5.
 Closing
+  - [ ] What next?
+  - [ ] Will you decide winners and present prizes?
+  - [ ] How will you take these ideas and evaluate for production/roadmap?
+  - [ ] How will you gather and share learnings from the hackathon?